 3. Decodable readers provide a connection between phonics instruction and reading.

 Choosing to use decodable books in your classroom provides your students with authentic opportunities to practice the phonics skills you are teaching.
 You can use decodable readers in so many ways!
 You could have your students keep them in their book boxes to practice with.
-Finally, you could also use them during your guided reading instruction.
+Finally, you could also use them during your reading small groups.

 Giving students the opportunity and resources to practice their phonics skills more than just during your phonics time in class is so beneficial for their growth as readers!
 It’s also powerful when they see the connection between the work they are doing in phonics and applying it to the words they are reading in books!